aznafro/library/README.md

 # Javascript Library App

 A small library project from 'The Odin Project'.
-This app makes use of Javascript objects as well as data attributes to add, edit, and remove Books to and from the Kwonsonian Library.
-I am using Firebase for the backend database.
+This app makes use of Javascript objects, Factory functions, as well as data attributes to add, edit, and remove Books to and from the Firebase backend database.

 Something I learned coding this project: